One of our experts in organ donation is going global to pass on her skills to medical staff during a charity-funded visit to India.

 Clare Fletcher, a Specialist Nurse in Organ Donation, is spending ten days in a hospital in Dervan, on the west coast of India.

-Employed by the NHS Blood & Transfusion Service and based with the North Tees and Hartlepool NHS Foundation Trust, Clare’s role is to ensure any possible organ donation is carried out.
+Employed by the NHS Blood and Transfusion Service, Clare’s role within North Tees and Hartlepool NHS Foundation Trust is to help facilitate any possible organ donation.
 As well as working and advising medical staff on the viability of any organs, Clare also supports bereaved families as they make the often-difficult decision to give consent for donation.

 Clare is working with the Shree Vitthalrao Joshi Charities Trust (SVJCT), which arranges regular visits from various medical disciplines, at the B.K.L.
 Walawalkar Hospital in the village of Dervan to work with staff and advise on issues surrounding organ donation.

 So valued are these visits, that medical staff from hundreds of miles away often travel to attend the lectures and training sessions.